 Good old dad… what a champ.
 His advice to Little Johnny?
 Start drinking beer during the week at the end of the workday.
 Or have a few at lunch.
 And go out for cocktails and get flatline hammered every Friday and Saturday.
 As long as someone ends up at church once or twice a year on a holiday or random Sunday, everything will be okay.

 Little Johnny’s sister?
 She does all she can to triangulate herself into some sort of attention-dominating situation.
-Her role as the Golden Child of the family was confirmed when her brother’s noggin knocked the ground initially.
+Her role as the Golden Child of the family was confirmed when her brother’s noggin knocked on the ground initially.
 She’s the first person to push her brother’s trigger buttons and then to proclaim his lunacy while denying having provoked him in any way.
 She’s the first to point her blaming finger at him while he rages in plain view of God and family claiming he’s nuts but she’s great.
 But guess what?
 She’s Machiavelian.
-Not only does sis deeply resent all the attention her parents and other people paid to her little brother when he was a child, she was angry at all the attention he got when he got hurt initially.
+Not only does sis deeply resent all the attention her parents and other people paid to her little brother when he was a child, but she was also angry at all the attention he got when he got hurt initially.
 She’s been to college.
 She’s taken basic psychology.
 But do you think she would show the wife and her brother’s family even the slightest bit of empathy by backing their story that TBI causes NPD-like symptoms, ASPD affectations in logical processing, or that impulsivity and addictions issues commonly develop in patients post head injury?
 No freaking way.
-It’s too much fun for her to meddle and pot stir then play innocent to garner sympathy for false victimhood.
+It’s too much fun for her to meddle and pot stir then plays innocent to garner sympathy for false victimhood.
 If she can get her parents to buy her something or pay for a new toy like a car, that’s all that matters.
 Poor her, terrorized by her brother after spending every family holiday together baiting and provoking him while situationally abusing him in private in an attempt to cause him to lose it and publicly embarrass himself and the family while he goes full frontal Narcissistic Rage.

 Little Johnny’s brother?
 He’s a different sort altogether.
 He’s the conformist.
 Whatever his parents do or say is right in his mind.
 Jealousy of other siblings is suppressed under a sinister mask of passive-aggressive negatives.
 Every time someone in the family — not just Little Johnny — has something positive or life-affirming to say, “Brother from another mother” has to interject a negative.
 Johnny’s brother is the guy who can be counted on to help other people fall off the wagon.
 He’s the dream crusher.
 He’s the man who can suck the life right out of the most sunshiney of personalities simply by spending 20 minutes talking to them on any given day.
 A master manipulator of the most covert sort, he sits back and observes his family’s cycle.
 Knowing the precise time to whisper a triangulating comment into another person’s ear to manufacture chaos and create discord he can observe is his specialty.
 When his brother comes to him for advice and admits he’s struggling with addictions issues and keeping his emotional outbursts contained, his brother minimized and invalidates Little Johnny’s claims.
 Then, he hands him a beer — cracked open already of course.
 He tells him not to worry about it… to quit talking like a fag.
 He tells him to “man up” and explains it’s no big deal… “Have another drink.”
 As Little Johnny looks lost and drinks his beer, Brother takes a sip of his own.
 A smirk creeps across his face, knowing that Johnny is likely to tank with either his parents, his siblings, or his wife and kids that day.